Quantum Reverse Shannon Theorem: Simulation of quantum channels on arbitrary inputs

 \subsection{Reduction to the flat spectrum case}

 In this section we prove the coding theorem for the QRST.
-The outline of the proof is as follows: \bit \item We show that general inputs can be replaced by $\cS_n$-invariant inputs with asymptotically no increase in communication rate.
-This simply uses randomness recycling. \item We show that $\cS_n$-invariant inputs decompose into a superposition of flat sub-channels.
-This is based on \secref{schur-channel}. \item We show that atypical sub-channels can be ignored with negligible error (using \secref{schur-typical}). \item We paste together simulations of different flat channels using entanglement spread (introduced in \secref{spread}). \eit
+The outline of the proof is as follows: \benum \item We show that general inputs can be replaced by $\cS_n$-invariant inputs by using a sublinear amount of shared randomness (which can be obtained from any of the other resources used in the protocol). \item We show that $\cS_n$-covariant channels (such as $\cN^{\ot n}$) decompose into a superposition of flat sub-channels.
+This is based on \secref{schur-channel}.
+The simulation of these flat sub-channels on maximally mixed inputs is described in \secref{flat-qrst}. \item We show that atypical sub-channels can be ignored with negligible error (using \secref{schur-typical}). \item We paste together simulations of different flat channels using entanglement spread (introduced in \secref{spread}). \eenum

 We now explain these components in more detail.
-First, we show how it is possible to assume without loss of generality that our inputs are $\cS_n$ symmetric.
-Choose $m$ such that $\log(m!) \approx \delta n$; i.e. $m \sim \delta n/\log(n)$.
-Then we will break the input into $n/m$ blocks, each of size $m$.
-Using $\log(m!)$ bits of shared randomness (which can be simulated with cbits, ebits or qubits), Alice and Bob can permute the inputs and outputs of each block.

-In order to make the randomness cost sublinear in $n$, we need to reuse the same $\log(m!)$ random bits for each block.
-Apart from the small errors induced by our protocol, the randomness will remain independent of the output, and thus can be reused from block to block.
-This was stated formally in Lemma 4.7 of \cite{DHW05}, where we need to use the fact that (in the language of \cite{DHW05}) the random bits are incoherently decoupled from the rest of protocol.

-One effect of this randomness recycling is that errors in separate blocks may become correlated.
-However, the total error amplitude is still at most the sum of the error amplitudes in each block.
-Thus, the total error will scale as $(n/m)e^{-m\delta} \poly(m) \sim \exp(-n\delta/\log(n))$.
+First, we show how it is possible to assume without loss of generality that our inputs are $\cS_n$-symmetric.
+If we did not mind using a large amount of shared randomness, then using $\log(n!)$ rbits would allow Alice to apply a random permutation $\pi\in\cS_n$ to her inputs, and then for Alice to apply $\pi^{-1}$ to the Eve output and for Bob to apply $\pi^{-1}$ to his output.
+In some scenarios, these shared rbits might be a free resource (e.g. when entanglement is unlimited), and their cost could be further reduced by observing that they are incoherently decoupled from the protocol (using the terminology of \cite{DHW05}), and thus can be safely reused.

+However, in fact, it is possible for Alice and Bob to safely sample $\pi$ from a much smaller distribution.
+The idea is that the protocol has $\eps$ error on an $\cS_n$-invariant input, which means that if the input is randomly permuted, then the average error will be $\eps$.
+On the other hand, the diamond-norm error is never greater than 2.
+Standard concentration-of-measure arguments can then be used to show that $O(\log (n/\eps))$ rbits suffice to reduce the error to $O(\eps)$.
+This is detailed in \lemref{worst-to-avg-case}.